DanielUche/klipboard/readme.md

 ## Solution
 The solution works by querying attendance data imported from a csv file.

 This is not the best approach to the problem.
-A better approach will be to make provision for public holidays, mid-term breaks and number of days a staff is surpose to be available in a month as this parameters will take care of every possiblities that might arise.
+A better approach will be to make provision for public holidays, weekends/weekday ,mid-term breaks and number of days a staff is surpose to be available in a month as this parameters will take care of every possiblities that might arise.

 ## Methods